Yasith-404-Perera/sgdv-website/README.md

 <h1><p align="center">Sri Gunarathana Dharma Vidyalaya</h1>

-Welcome to the repository for the **Sri Gunarathana Dharma Vidyalaya** website.
+<p align="center">Welcome to the repository for the **Sri Gunarathana Dharma Vidyalaya** website.
 This project is a modern, responsive, and visually immersive web experience built to represent a Dhamma school rooted in the Theravāda tradition.
-It aims to provide information about the school's mission, classes, teachers, events, and community while offering a serene digital environment.
+It aims to provide information about the school's mission, classes, teachers, events, and community while offering a serene digital environment.</p>

 ## 🌟 Key Features